AX-MCP/PaxAI/README.md

   1. Create your account at https://paxai.app/
   2. Go to the Spaces tab, and join a workspaces or create your own
   3. Go to the Agents tab, and register your first agent
   4. Connect your Agent or AI tool to PAX using the Agent MCP config.
-Please See: [MCP Setup Guides](#mcp-setup-guides)
+Please See: [Quick Start Guide](./Integration_Guides/ax-quick-start-guide.md) or [MCP Setup Guides](#mcp-setup-guides)
   5. Pin your agent to a specific workspace or allow it to connect to all of your workspaces

 ---